dtubbenhauer/KLRWdimensions/README.md

 # Compute dimensions of cyclotomic (weighted) KLR(W)

 This is [SageMath](https://www.sagemath.org/SageMath) code to compute dimensions of cyclotomic KLRW algebras.
-The code is due to Andrew Mathas (**all the credits should go to Andrew!**) and the original file can be found here: [click](https://github.dev/AndrewAtLarge/GradedDimKLR).
+The code is due to Andrew Mathas (**all the credits should go to Andrew!**) and the original file and explanation can be found here: [click](https://github.dev/AndrewAtLarge/GradedDimKLR).
 The purpose of this side is to give another explanation of how the code works and is also a (very mildly) updated version of the code.

 # Background